 Supporting Those In Need

-For the last eighteen years, the CompManagement Partner Companies have consistently and generously supported the Mid-Ohio Food Bank to help local residents struggling with hunger.
+For the last ninteen years, the CompManagement Partner Companies have consistently and generously supported the Mid-Ohio Food Bank to help local residents struggling with hunger.
 The Food Bank’s needs continue to grow, and, as in the past, our colleagues stepped up to help their fellow Ohioans.
-For our 2017 Operation Feed campaign, we were pleased to be able to donate over $5,300 which equates to over 21,625 food items.
-We also donated over 300 pounds of food items.
+For our 2018 Operation Feed campaign, we were pleased to be able to donate over $5,300 which equates to over 21,450 food items.

-Colleagues worked to support Common Grounds in January collecting over 200 items that included hats, gloves, scarves and winter coats for adults and children.
-Common Grounds provides free clothing and household items to those in need.
+Colleagues worked to support Open Shelter collecting over 220 items that included hats, gloves, scarves and winter coats for adults and children.
+Open Shelter provides free clothing and household items to those in need.

-During the summer of 2017, our colleagues collected school supplies to support the Gladden Community House.
+During the summer of 2018, our colleagues collected school supplies to support the Gladden Community House.
 As a United Way affiliated non-profit agency, Gladden offers a broad range of neighborhood-based social services to individuals, families and groups.
-Colleagues donated over 10 boxes of supplies including glue, rulers, scissors, pencils, crayons, notebooks, lunch bags, etc.500 items that included glue, rulers, scissors, pencils, crayons, notebooks, lunch bags and many other items.
+Colleagues donated over 240 items including glue, rulers, scissors, pencils, crayons, notebooks, lunch bags, etc.

-Colleagues donated items to fill all 130 ornaments for Home Instead Senior Care for their “Be a Santa for a Senior” program.
+Colleagues donated items to fill 100 ornaments for Home Instead Senior Care for their “Be a Santa for a Senior” program.
 Home Instead Senior Care assists seniors to live independently in their own homes.
 They provide assistance with trips to the doctor, reminders to take the right medication at the right time, meal preparation, light housekeeping, and errands.
-Colleagues also filled 6 large boxes of toys to the Salvation Army to provide a Christmas gift to children who would not have received a gift otherwise.
+Colleagues also filled a large box of toys for the Salvation Army to provide a Christmas gift to children who would not have received a gift otherwise.

 In CompManagement’s work as an administrator of workers’ compensation claims, our goal is to ensure that injured workers receive the right care at the right time.
 In the emergency medicine setting, that care cannot be provided in a timely fashion without the ready availability of blood.
-For the past eleven years, our office in Dublin has regularly held on-site blood drives to help the Central Ohio Blood Services Region of the American Red Cross.
-In 2017, they collected 82 units of blood – potentially saving the lives of 246 central Ohioans.
+For the past twelve years, our office in Dublin has regularly held on-site blood drives to help the Central Ohio Blood Services Region of the American Red Cross.
+In 2018, they collected 92 units of blood – potentially saving the lives of 276 central Ohioans.

 Support of Wellness

-In support of the American Heart Association's Heart Walk, our colleagues walked either one or three miles and with the assistance of other fundraising activities, donated over $1,000 to the Heart Walk for 2017.
+In support of the American Heart Association's Heart Walk, our colleagues walked either one or three miles and with the assistance of other fundraising activities, donated nearly $1,000 to the Heart Walk for 2018.

-With the support of our colleagues, we were able to donate $500 in 2017 for Making Strides Against Breast Cancer to the American Cancer Society to help find a cure for breast cancer.
+With the support of our colleagues, we were able to donate over $350 in 2018 for Making Strides Against Breast Cancer to the American Cancer Society to help find a cure for breast cancer.